martinibiscotti/summitcables/index.md

 The **Limited Edition series**, also known as the **LE-series**, is a range of very rare colored detachables.

-The **Special Edition series**, also known as the **SE-series**, is a range of collaborated colored detachables only made through partnerships with vendors within the community.
+The **Special Edition series**, also known as the **SE-series**, is a range of colored detachables only made through partnerships with vendors within the community.

 All colored detachables are unique to and only obtainable through Summitcables.